Better Pre-Training by Reducing Representation Confusion: Analysis and Discussion

 \subsection{Complexity Analyses}

-\textbf{DDRP.} Compared with BERT, DDRP introduces additional parameters: \(D \in R^{3\times d}\), \(K^{rd}\in R^{r_s\times d}\) and \(W_{K}^{rd}\in R^{d \times d}\).
-The total increase in parameters is \(3 \times d + r_s \times d + d \times d\).
-For base-sized model \((D=768,L=12,S=512,N=12,d=64)\)\footnote{N is the number of head.}, the total increase amounts to 0.0084M, which is negligible.
-Compared with BERT, the additional computational complexity for BERT-R and DDRP is \(O(SD) \), and the additional computational complexity for DEBERTA is \(O(NSD)\).
+\textbf{DDRP.} Compared with BERT, DDRP introduces additional parameters: \(D \in R^{3\times d}\) and \(K^{rd}\in R^{r_s\times d}\).
+The total increase in parameters is \(3 \times d + r_s \times d\).
+For base-size model \((D=768,L=12,S=512,N=12,d=64)\)\footnote{N is the number of head.}, the total increase amounts to 0.0043M, which is negligible.
+Compared with BERT, the additional computational complexity for both BERT-R and DDRP is \(O(SD) \).
+Since DEBERTA equips different heads with unshared \(K^r\)s, the additional computational complexity for DEBERTA is \(O(NSD)\).
 Overall, BERT-R and DDRP increase the computational cost about 5\(\%\), and DEBERTA increases the computational cost about 30\(\%\).
-Although DDRP introduces a slight computational cost compared to BERT, it saves a lot of computational overhead compared to DEBERTA and outperforms all the above models.
+Although DDRP introduces a slight computational cost compared to BERT, it is more time-efficient than DEBERTA and outperforms all the above models.

-\textbf{MTH.} Since the two losses of TCD and HCD are based on cosine similarity and sampling strategy, they do not introduce too much computational cost.
+\textbf{MTH.} Since the two regularizers of TCD and HCD are based on cosine similarity and sampling strategy, they do not introduce too much computational cost.
 Compared with MLM, MTH only increases a slight computational cost of about 4\(\%\) while bringing excellent improvement.